Перейти до вмісту

 Answer

-A junior engineer proposes deploying SoftHSM to production to save the $50,000 cost of a hardware appliance, arguing that it implements the identical PKCS#11 API and passes all functional tests.
-Based on physical security and compliance guarantees, what are the primary reasons to reject this proposal?
+Scenario: A junior engineer proposes deploying SoftHSM to production to save the $50,000 cost of a hardware appliance, arguing that it implements the identical PKCS#11 API and passes all functional integration tests.
+Based on physical security and compliance guarantees, what are the primary reasons you must reject this proposal?

 Answer